weltwärts in Germany

 The development voluntary service weltwärts was founded in 2008 by the German Federal Ministry for Economic Cooperation and Development (BMZ).
-Since then, more than 25.000 volunteers have been sent from Germany and dedicated themselves to development projects.
-Since 2013, young people from partner countries have also been able to do a development volunteer service in Germany.
+Since 2013, young people from emerging or developing countries can do a funded "weltwärts" volunteer service in Germany.

 Weltwärts is a learning service.
 During the voluntary service you can improve your language skills, gain work experience and acquire intercultural competences.
 This allows you to meet people from other cultures as equals.
-At the same time, you make a contribution to a German charity organisation.
+At the same time, you work for a German non-profit organisation.

-Weltwärts focuses on joint intercultural learning and is open to people between 18 and 28 years of age.
-You volunteer for 6 to 24 months at a local partner organization in education, health, environment, agriculture, culture or human rights.
+You volunteer for 6 to 24 months at a local partner organisation in education, health, environment, agriculture, culture or human rights field.

 Since weltwärts is funded by the BMZ, you will not have any costs for your voluntary service.
-However, it can occur that your sending organization will expect you to collect a small amount in donations for the volunteer service, since the host organizations in Germany must fund at least 25 per cent of the costs from their own resources.
+However, in some cases your sending organisation will expect you to collect a small amount in donations, since the host organisations in Germany must fund at least 25 per cent of the costs from their own resources.

-Further information about weltwärts can be found under www.weltwaerts.de/en.
+More information about weltwärts can be found on www.weltwaerts.de.